Ikomia-dev/IkomiaApi/doc/source/opencv_plugin.rst

 .. image:: _static/opencv_plugin_widget.jpg

 Last thing, we have to update process parameters when a user change values through the widget.
-We do that by overriding :py:meth:`~~ikomia.core.pycore.CProtocolTaskWidget.onApply` method.
+We do that by overriding :py:meth:`~~ikomia.core.pycore.CWorkflowTaskWidget.onApply` method.
 It is called when user clicks the *Apply* button.

 .. code-block:: python

-    class OCVBasicsWidget(core.CProtocolTaskWidget):
+    class OCVBasicsWidget(core.CWorkflowTaskWidget):
         # ...

         def onApply(self):